Scrubs, Exfoliants and Exfoliators in Skin Care Products

 What happens if you don't exfoliate?

 When the skin’s surface is not smooth, dead skin cells heap upon the top layer of the skin.
+This decreases light reflection.

-Your skin will look dull, not glow and feel rough.
+2. Your skin will not glow

-Signs you need to exfoliate your skin:
+Signs you need to exfoliate

 When dead skin cells heap up on the skin's surface, your skin looks less radiant and stops glowing.

-These are signs that you need to use exfoliants and exfoliators:
+7 signs that you need to exfoliate:

 How Often To Exfoliate

 How many times a day or week you should exfoliate depends upon your Baumann Skin Type.
 If you have a Resistant Baumann Skin Type, you can exfoliate every day.
+Below is what I tell my patients about how often to exfoliate depending on their skin type.

 How often should you exfoliate sensitive skin?